Privacy-Preserving Federated Averaging with Byzantine Aggregators in Asynchronous Networks: Detailed protocol description

 The inclusion algorithm works best if aggregators wait for the maximum possible number of client participations in their assigned cluster each round.
 However, our failure assumption depends on the global set of clients, not on each cluster.
 Thus, to know how many clients an aggregator can wait for, we require that clients send an additional message to all aggregators \emph{after} finalizing the sending of the masked gradient and shares to their coordinator.
 This \pingmsg message contains a signature of the round number from the client.
 It allows aggregators to determine when they waited for the maximum number of clients they can expect, i.e., at least $n_c-t_c$ clients from all clusters participated overall.
 However, this mechanism could lead to interlocked aggregators, i.e., each aggregator sees the participation of clients from other clusters, and no aggregator received enough participations from their own clusters.
 To solve this problem, we add a broadcast communication phase meant to ensure that aggregators have a shared knowledge of clients that participated.
 This communication phase works by letting aggregators broadcast the identity of the $n_c-t_c$ clients that sent them \pingmsg messages, along with the signature contained in those messages for tamper-resistance.
 Thanks to the properties of intersecting quorums, a $n_c-t_c$ common core of participating clients is guaranteed as $n_a > 3t_a$ \cite{MR97}.
 Due to the reliable communication model, if a message is sent, it is not dropped.
 Furthermore, \pingmsg messages are sent \emph{after} sending the masked gradients.
 Thus, if an aggregator knows that a client sent a \pingmsg message, but did not receive its gradient yet, it knows it will eventually receive it.
-The management of \pingmsg messages is presented in \Cref{alg:ping:management}.
-The $\Lambda_i^{\tau}$ vector is used to track how many times each aggregator has included each client.

 We prove experimentally that, if this mechanism is well crafted, then the frequency at which clients are included is uniform.
-More precisely, if $t_c >\frac{k}{2}$, $n_c>4t_c+1$, $k> 2\rho$ and $\rho > 1 + \sqrt{1+k}$, then we show that, in expectation, the $n_c-2t_c$ fastest clients are uniformly included by each correct aggregator in expectation.
+More precisely, if $t_c >{k}/{2}$, $n_c>4t_c+1$, $k> 2\rho$ and $\rho > 1 + \sqrt{1+k}$, then we show that, in expectation, the $n_c-2t_c$ fastest clients are uniformly included by each correct aggregator in expectation.